gsdaier/News-africa/README.md

-# News-site using News API
+# Africa-news-site using News API

 ```
 Not completed, still under construction